Bourton on the Water, Gloucestershire

 Don’t miss out on:

-- The village’s annual events, such as the Cotswold Show and the Bourton-on-the-Water Music Festival.
+- The village’s annual events, such as the Cotswold Show and the Bourton-on-the-Water Music Festival, which celebrate local culture and traditions.

-By following this guide, you’ll be able to experience all that Bourton-on-the-Water has to offer and make unforgettable memories in this charming English village.
+By following this guide, you’ll be able to experience all that Bourton-on-the-Water has to offer and make unforgettable memories in this charming English village nestled in the heart of the Cotswolds.